madjar-code/3-Cool-Pet-Projects/README.md

 Description: It is a platform through which users can create text blocks and share them with each other.

 Features:
-- users can create blocks with time
+- users can create blocks with time;
-- unique hashes are generated to exchange text blocks
+- unique hashes are generated to exchange text blocks;
-- there is some rating of text blocks
+- there is some rating of text blocks.

 Link to Pastebin: https://pastebin.com/

 ---

 ### 2. Emergency Notification System
-...content coming soon
+Description: This is an API with which you can send notifications to a larger number of contacts on different platforms and receive notification reports.

+Features:
+- CRUD for contacts;
+- loading multiple contacts using the API;
+- CRUD for notification templates;
+- analyzing the notification template for typos;
+- sending emails and phone messages;
+- delayend notifications;
+- generating reports for notification sessions;
+- notification session recovery.

 ---

-### 3. Web Crawler
+### 3. Messenger
 ...content coming soon

 ---